isc-projects/kea/doc/sphinx/arm/ctrl-channel.rst

 The ``dhcp-disable`` Command
 ----------------------------

-The ``dhcp-disable`` command globally disables the DHCP service.
+The :isccmd:`dhcp-disable` command globally disables the DHCP service.
 The server continues to operate, but it drops all received DHCP messages.
 This command is useful when the server's maintenance requires that the server temporarily stop allocating new leases and renew existing leases.